Shaheed Ziaur Rahman Medical College: History

 Shaheed Ziaur Rahman Medical College was established on 5 November 1992.
 At first, it was started as a medical college collaborating with Mohammad Ali Hospital, Bogra.
-In 2006, a brand new hospital and college campus was constructed on the outskirts of Bogra city, beside the Dhaka-Rangpur highway, named on the basis of Shaheed President Ziaur Rahman who was born at Bogra.
+In 2006, a brand new hospital and college campus was constructed on the outskirts of Bogra city, beside the Dhaka-Rangpur highway, named on the basis of once President Ziaur Rahman, who was born at Bogra.
 On 31 August 2006, the new campus at Silimpur started its journey.
-Previously about 50 students could get the chance to study there through nationwide examination for admission to public medical colleges of the country every year.
+Previously, about 50 students could get the chance to study there through the nationwide examination for admission to public medical colleges in the country every year.
 From 2005, the numbers increased to about 180.